pelithne/k8s/workshop.md

 # Azure Kubernetes Service (AKS) Workshop

-This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running docker containers locally and in the cloud.
+This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kuberntetes, and creating pipelines in Azure DevOps.
 You will do things like:

- * Clone a github repository
- * Create docker container images
+You will go through the following steps to complete the workshop:
+* Create a VM (Virtual machine) to use as your development environment
+* Create Kubernetes Cluster using AKS (Azure Kubernetes Service)
- * Run an application on your local machineyour
+* Build and test docker images "locally" on your development VM
- * Upload images to a container registry
+* Push images to ACR (Azure Container Registry)
- * Deploy an application in Kubernetes
- * Scale/modify/update an application in Kubernetes
- * Deploy an application using Helm
- * Modify an application using Helm
- * and much more...
+*

- The basic idea with the workshop, is to deploy the same application over and over (and over) again, but using more and more "advanced" methods.

-## Running Docker Containers locally
+## Create development VM
+#### Note: if you want to run excercises locally on your laptop, you can do that.
+It requires that you have the right tools installed (az cli, kubectl, docker, git, ssh).
+If you choose to do it this way, you are going to have to sort out a lot of things on your own (but that's not necessarily a bad thing right!)

+TDB

+Note: Port 80 open in NSG!

+## Create Kubernetes Cluster using AKS

+TBD

+## Build and run containers on your development machine

-In this first step in the tutorial, you will prepare a multi-container application for use in your local docker environment.
+In this step in the tutorial, you will prepare a multi-container application for use in your development environment.
 Existing tools such as Git and Docker are used to locally build and test an application.
 You will learn how to:

  * Clone a sample application source from GitHub
  * Create a container image from the sample application source
  * Test the multi-container application in a local Docker environment

-Once completed, the following application runs in your local development environment:
+Once completed, the following application will run in your local development environment:

 ![Image of Kubernetes cluster on Azure](./media/azure-vote.png)